mjw56/typescript-osx-primer/README.md

 typescript-osx-primer
 ====================

-a boilerplate repo to get up and running with TypeScript/Browserify on OSX
+a boilerplate repo to get up and running with TypeScript/Browserify on OS X

 ### Usage:
 ```bash